 How We Help Degenerative Disc Disease

-The information we gain from your consultation and exam helps us determine if you are a candidate for care in our office.
+The information we gain from your consultation and exam helps us determine if you are a candidate for degenerative disc disease treatment in our office.
 You can expect to have improved movement, decreased neck and back pain and increased muscle strength.
 If you are a candidate, you can become more active and have a better quality of life within weeks.

 If you have had radiographs or MRIs taken before, please bring them with you to your appointment for our doctors to review.
 We see many patients that have failed other treatments such as prescription medications, injections, physical therapy, and even surgery.